-The school takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the Trust's Online Safety and Data Security Policy and the acceptable use agreement for staff.
+The school_takes online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to the School's Online Safety and Data Security Policy and the Acceptable User Policy for staff.

 Cyber Crime: This is a criminal activity committed using computers and/or the internet.